iip-ecosphere/platform/platform/tools/tools.maven.dependencies/README.md

 ## build-classpath goal

+The ``build-classpath`` goal is the same as in the original plugin and allows for adding further entries at the beginning or ending of a classpath file.
+- `prepends` is a list of `prepend` string entries specifying complete classpath entries to be prepended to the `outputFile` concatenated by `pathSeparator`
+- `appends` is a list of `append` string entries specifying  complete classpath entries to be prepended to the `outputFile` concatenated by `pathSeparator`

+## copy goal

-The ``build-classpath`` goal is the same as in the original plugin and included here just for convenience.
+The ``copy`` goal is the same as in the original plugin and included here just for convenience.

 ## delete goal